 For grain production fields, seed treatment economics are less certain.
-Conditions favoring use of standard seed treatments in grain production fields include: 1) high yield potential field, 2) seed saved from field with loose smut, common bunt, or Fusarium head blight last year, 3) expensive seed, 4) low planting rates, or 5) planting under poor germination conditions, especially very early or late planting, or 6) poor quality or old seed.
+Conditions favoring use of standard seed treatments in grain production fields include: 1) high yield potential field, 2) seed saved from field with loose smut, bunt, or Fusarium head blight last year, 3) expensive seed, 4) low planting rates, 5) planting under poor germination conditions, especially very early or late planting, or 6) poor quality or old seed.

 If planting that late or into heavy residue, it’s probably a good idea to use a fungicide seed treatment, even on seed that has high test weight and good germination.
-Planting wheat late into cool wet soils often delays emergence, reduces tillering capacity and lowers yield potential of the crop.
-Seed treatment fungicides can help prevent stand losses and maintain yield potential.
+While there may be a higher initial cost for using clean/certified, treated seed, the cost is almost always exceeded by the benefit in yield.

 There are many different seed treatments available for wheat.
 Although most seed treatment ingredients are fungicides, some will also contain lindane and imidacloprid as insecticides.
 Each ingredient has certain strengths and weaknesses which may depend on the particular rates used.
 Many commercial formulations are complementary combinations of ingredients in order to provide a broader spectrum of protection.

 Most treatments do at least a fair job of controlling seed rots and seedling blights.
 Scab and black point are two seed-borne diseases that can reduce seed germination.
 If a seed lot has either of these, it should be cleaned to remove all light test weight seeds and then tested for germination rate.
-If the germination rate is low (less than 90%), a seed treatment could help increase the germination rate.
-Several products are available if wireworms are expected to be a problem in stand establishment.
+If the germination rate is low (less than 90%), a seed treatment could help improve stand establishment.
+Several insecticide products are available if wireworms are expected to be a problem in stand establishment.

 Some seed treatments also offer limited control of fall-season foliar diseases.
 Tebuconazole and difenoconazole provide some protection against fall infections of powdery mildew, leaf rust, and Stagonospora nodorum leaf blotch.
 A seed treatment will not prevent the disease from becoming reestablished in the spring.

-Triadimenol, tebuconazole, and imazalil can shorten the coleoptile, so avoid deep planting when using these treatments.
+Triadimenol, tebuconazole, and imazalil can shorten the coleoptile, so avoid deep planting with these treatments.